Hi, I'm Silke.

 Take a breath before rushing into your next task.
 Sit quietly with your coffee, or step outside and feel the sun on your skin.

-These tiny moments of presence are powerful wellness habits, too—and they’re often free of charge.
+These tiny moments of presence are powerful wellness habits, too—and they’re often free.

 Wellness That Feels Good, Not Perfect